ngyngcphu/mkdocs-tool/docs/git-workflow/index.md

-# Git Workflow
+# Git-Branch Workflow

 ## Introduction
-This training is based on the git-workflow that the TickFlow team worked on and other references on the internet.
+This training is based on the git-branch workflow that the TickFlow team worked on and other references on the internet.

 ## The main branches
 A repository must have at least these two main branches: